fenago/rabbitmq-jupyterlab/Lab_7_learning.md

 setting up mirroring policies or precreating multiple queues with proper distribution over the cluster nodes.
 However, you can easily build your own tool on top of PerfTest that does that for you.
-Let\'s assume that we have our three-node RabbitMQ local cluster up and running.
+Let's assume that we have our three-node RabbitMQ local cluster up and running.
 The tool performs the following functions: